Bandwidth Parameterized by Cluster Vertex Deletion Number: An FPT-algorithm parameterized by cluster vertex deletion number plus clique number

-For a fixed ordering $\sigma : S' \rightarrow [k']$, we can now formulate our set of linear constraints.
+For a fixed ordering $\sigma \colon S' \to [k']$, we can now formulate our set of linear constraints.
 The first three constraints ensure that we choose the number of clusters that have a certain distribution-type in a feasible way.
-That is, (\ref{cons:T1}) ensures that the quantities of distribution-types corresponding to an assignment of the variables $x_\tau$ corresponds to a valid choice of allocating each available cluster in the input graph $G$ a distribution-type.
+That is, (\ref{cons:T1}) ensures that the quantities of distribution-types corresponding to an assignment of the variables $x_\tau$ correspond to a valid choice of allocating each available cluster in the input graph $G$ a distribution-type.
 As for (\ref{cons:T2}), it ensures that $v_{\min,\sigma}^s$ is indeed the leftmost neighbor of $s$ while $v_{\max,\sigma}^s$ is the rightmost neighbor of $s$ for every $s\in S$ by ensuring that any distribution-type placing a neighbor of $s$ in a bucket left of $v_{\min,\sigma}^s$ or right of $v_{\max,\sigma}^s$ does not occur.
-Finally, (\ref{cons:T3}) guarantees that $y_\tau$ indeed indicates whether or not distribution-type $\tau$ is used in the solution. \begin{description} \item[(T1)\namedlabel{cons:T1}{T1}] For every $\kappa \in \clusterTypes$,
+Finally, (\ref{cons:T3}) guarantees that $y_\tau$ indeed indicates whether or not distribution-type $\tau$ is used in the solution.